alan-turing-institute/data-safe-haven/docs/README.md

 - [Software package request form](software-package/software-package-request-form.md) - Quick instructions on how to get set up on a Safe Haven environment.

+## Safe Haven design decisions

+See the `design_decisions` folder

+We outline a number of our design decisions when building our Safe Havens.
+This includes reasoning for our different choices but also highlights potential limitations for our Safe Havens and how this may affect things like cyber security.

+- [Safe Haven resilience](design_decisions/physical_resilence_and_availability.md) - Documentation on the physical resilience of the Safe Haven and our choices involved.

+- [Sensitive data handling](design_decisions/best-practice-sensitive-data-handling.md) - Guidance on our approach to handling sensitive research data and our related design decisions.

 ## Converting documentation to PDF